KartikTalwar/AroundTheWorld/README.md

 ## Homework

-Try converting this to a native CSS and HTML document
+Try converting this to a CSS and HTML document (outside of codepen)

 You need to import this javascript file: